 For many do-it-yourselfers and contractors, obtaining a permit for projects can sometimes be like pulling teeth.
 Those days of waiting for permits may be over, thanks to Ray and Rebecca Antonino, founders of PermitZone, a company that provides contractors and do-it-yourselfers with information and resources to stay compliant, and the ability to pull construction permits online, from anywhere.

-Ray also credits the Techstars Mentor Network for helping him and his team identify a real customer pain but also pivoting to build their solution in less than two months.
+Ray also credits the Techstars Mentor Network for helping him and his team identify a real customer pain, but also pivoting to build their solution in less than two months.
 He cited multiple reasons that allowed the company to pivot so quickly, giving special praise to his technically gifted co-founder Adam Michel, who left a six-figure job to come on board.

-In the startup world, it is imperative that you and your co-founder work well with each other in order to run a productive company, and as a married couple, the Antoninos’ found out firsthand the challenges of separating company time from personal time.
+In the startup world, it is imperative that you and your cofounder work well with each other in order to run a productive company, and as a married couple, the Antonino’s found out first-hand the challenges of separating company time from personal time.

-As an Army Veteran, Ray has received help from other veterans organizations as well.
-He specifically mentions Bunker Labs, a veteran entrepreneurial resource that supports Veteran entrepreneurs in 11 states as extremely supportive in reaching out to their Bunker network for various connections to gain exposure.
-Ray points out in one example that the efforts of Bunker Labs – Austin helped him get into 1776 Challenge Cup.
-This opportunity led to his startup making it to the regional’s held in New York City.
+Ray has received help from other veterans organizations as well.
+He specifically mentions Bunker Labs, an entrepreneurial resource that supports veteran entrepreneurs in 11 states, as extremely supportive in reaching out to their network for various connections to gain exposure.
+The efforts of Bunker Labs Austin helped PermitZone get into the 1776 Challenge Cup.
+This opportunity led to the startup making it to the regionals event held in New York City.
 It was here that the doors of exposure blew open.
-The connections kept coming and the next thing you know they received recognition by Amazon (AWS) as finalists for ‘City on a Cloud Innovation – 2016’ in Washington, DC (June 20th and 21st).
+Soon after,PermitZone received recognition from Amazon Web Services as finalists for the 2016 City on a Cloud Innovation event in Washington, DC.

 Subscribe to our newsletter to follow the journey of PermitZone in our ongoing Veteran startup series.